regexyl/notes/DSA Practice Log.md

 Legend
-🟠 Needed help, try again
+🔴 Pretty hard, it'll be awesome if I could come up with the solution on the spot 🟠 Needed help, try again
+🦠 Solved, but not on first try + had no help
 🟢 Solved on first try (⚾️ knocked it out of the park!)

 27 Jan 2024, Sat